 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term patients that experienced functional improvements, such as with activities of daily living.
-Some argue that this is a reasonable measure of a nursing home's rehabilitation performance.
+This datapoint measures the percentage of short-term stay residents who saw functional improvements, such as with activities of daily living.
+Some experts believe that this is a reasonable measure of a nursing home's rehabilitation services.

 Nearby Hospitals